 When making any major renovations or remodels you should always consider your motivation, how much you are willing to spend, and the expected return on your investment.

 If you plan to stay in your home long-term and you are renovating for personal use.
-If this is the case, than the value you receive in return will not be monetary, but rather an emotional one.
-This style project will enhance your lifestyle and for this type of project you should spend money on materials you love and appreciate.
+If this is the case then the value you receive in return will not be monetary, but rather an emotional one.
+This style of the project will enhance your lifestyle and for this type of project, you should spend money on materials you love and appreciate.

 Upgrade #1: Change Your Shower Head

-Replacing your shower head to a more updated, efficient, and modern shower head will have a huge impact on the aesthetic as well as the functionality of your bathroom.
-This a fairly easy do-it-yourself project.
+Replacing your shower head with a more updated, efficient, and modern shower head will have a huge impact on the aesthetic as well as the functionality of your bathroom.
+This is a fairly easy do-it-yourself project.
 And, although it may seem daunting, it’s actually a very easy project.

 Upgrade #2: Replace the Mirror